 A version of the new AUP specific to LToS has also been produced and adopted [LTOSAUP].

-Future work on security policies during year 2 of the project will be aimed at making other policies more applicable to the new EGI-Engage use cases.
+Future work on security policies during year 2 of the project will be aimed at making other additional policies more applicable to the new EGI-Engage use cases.
 This will include a revision of the top-level overall Security Policy document and a revision of the Virtual Organisation Membership Management Policy to apply to the wider range of user communities now being addressed in EGI-Engage.

 Security procedures